Technologicat/unpythonic/doc/features.md

 Our `Singleton` abstraction is the result of these pythonifications applied to the classic pattern.
 For more documentation and examples, see the unit tests in [`unpythonic/test/test_singleton.py`](../unpythonic/test/test_singleton.py).

 **NOTE**: A related pattern is the *[Borg](http://code.activestate.com/recipes/66531-singleton-we-dont-need-no-stinkin-singleton-the-bo/)*, a.k.a. *Monostate*.
-[After considering the matter](https://github.com/Technologicat/unpythonic/issues/22), it was felt that in the context of Python, it offers no advantages over the singleton abstraction, while eliminating a useful feature: the singleton abstraction allows using the object identity check (`is`) to identify the singleton instance.
+[After considering the matter](https://github.com/Technologicat/unpythonic/issues/22), it was felt that in the context of Python, it offers no advantages over the singleton abstraction, while eliminating a useful feature: the singleton abstraction allows using the object identity check (`is`) to check if a name refers to the singleton instance.
 For this reason, `unpythonic` provides `Singleton`, but no `Borg`.
 If you feel this is unjust, please let me know - this decision can be revisited, if a situation in which a `Borg` is more appropriate than a `Singleton` comes up.

 **CAUTION**: `Singleton` introduces a custom metaclass to guard constructor calls.
 Hence it cannot be trivially combined with a class that uses another custom metaclass for some other purpose.

 #### When to use a singleton?

-Most often, don't.
-It's provided for the rare occasion where it's the appropriate abstraction.
+Most often, **don't**. ``Singleton`` is provided for the very rare occasion where it's the appropriate abstraction.
 There exist **at least** three categories of use cases where singleton-like instantiation semantics are desirable:

  1. **A process-wide unique marker value**, which has no functionality other than being quickly and uniquely identifiable as that marker.
-    - `sym` and `gensym` are the specific tools that cover this use case, depending on whether the intent is to allow that value to be passed in from the outside (`sym`), or whether the implementation just happens to internally need a guaranteed-unique value (`gensym`).
+    - `sym` and `gensym` are the specific tools that cover this use case, depending on whether the intent is to allow that value to be independently "constructed" in several places yet always obtaining the same instance (`sym`), or if the implementation just happens to internally need a guaranteed-unique value (`gensym`).
 For the latter case, sometimes a simple (and much faster) `nonce = object()` will do just as well, if you don't need the human-readable label and `pickle` support.
     - If you need the singleton object to have extra functionality (e.g. our `nil` supports the iterator protocol), it's possible to subclass `sym` or `gsym`, but subclassing `Singleton` is also a possible solution.
  2. **An empty immutable collection**.
     - It can't have elements added to it after construction, so there's no point in creating more than one instance of an empty *immutable* collection of any particular type.
-    - Unfortunately, a class can't easily be partly `Singleton`.
+    - Unfortunately, a class can't easily be partly `Singleton` (i.e., only when the instance is empty).
 So this use case is better coded manually, like `frozendict` does.
 Also, for this use case silently returning the existing instance is the right thing to do.
  3. **A service that may have at most one instance** per process.
     - *But only if it is certain* that there can't arise a situation where multiple simultaneous instances of the service are needed.
     - The dynamic assignment controller `dyn` is an example, and it is indeed a `Singleton`.

 Cases 1 and 2 have no meaningful instance data.
 Case 3 may or may not, depending on the specifics.
 If your object does, and if you want it to support `pickle`, you may want to customize [`__getnewargs__`](https://docs.python.org/3/library/pickle.html#object.__getnewargs__) (called *at pickling time*), [`__setstate__`](https://docs.python.org/3/library/pickle.html#object.__setstate__), and sometimes maybe also [`__getstate__`](https://docs.python.org/3/library/pickle.html#object.__getstate__).
-Note that unpickling skips `__init__`, and calls just `__new__` (with the "newargs") and `__setstate__`.
+Note that unpickling skips `__init__`, and calls just `__new__` (with the "newargs") and then `__setstate__`.

 I'm not completely sure if it's meaningful to provide a generic `Singleton` abstraction for Python, except for teaching purposes.
 Practical use cases may differ so much, and some of the implementation details of the specific singleton object (esp. related to pickling) may depend so closely on the implementation details of the singleton abstraction, that it may be easier to just roll your own singleton code when needed.
-If you're new to customizing this part of Python, what we have here should at least be able to show a way to do this.
+If you're new to customizing this part of Python, the code we have here should at least demonstrate an approach for how to do this.

 ## Control flow tools